-Other than apex domains and subdomains, you can map a wildcard domain name to your list of front-end hosts or custom domains in your Azure Front Door profile.
+Besides apex domains and subdomains, you can also map a wildcard domain to your front-end hosts or custom domains for your Azure Front Door profile.
 Having wildcard domains in your Azure Front Door configuration simplifies traffic routing behavior for multiple subdomains for an API, application, or website from the same routing rule.
 You don't need to modify the configuration to add or specify each subdomain separately.
 As an example, you can define the routing for

 customerN.contoso.com by using the same routing rule and adding the wildcard domain

 Key scenarios that are improved with support for wildcard domains include:

 - You don't need to onboard each subdomain in your Azure Front Door profile and then enable HTTPS to bind a certificate for each subdomain.

 - You're no longer required to change your production Azure Front Door configuration if an application adds a new subdomain.
 Previously, you had to add the subdomain, bind a certificate to it, attach a web application firewall (WAF) policy, and then add the domain to different routing rules.

 Currently, wildcard domains are only supported via API, PowerShell, and the Azure CLI.
 Support for adding and managing wildcard domains in the Azure portal isn't available.

 Adding wildcard domains

 You can add a wildcard domain under the section for front-end hosts or domains.
 Similar to subdomains, Azure Front Door validates that there's CNAME record mapping for your wildcard domain.
 This DNS mapping can be a direct CNAME record mapping like